WenxiGan/WenxiGan/README.md

 ❤️ High technology investment and value investment. 📈 📉 My xueqiu homepage(https://xueqiu.com/principle).

+## Life quote

+🥥 Be a better person.

 <!--
 **WenxiGan/WenxiGan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.